9 Best Wedding Logos

 Charlotte & Ben – Diagonal DesignMost logos position the couple’s initials horizontally, but this simple shift to diagonal adds some variation.
 The contrast of italics and a regular font also creates visual interest.
 And I especially love the heart graphic in the outer circle.
 This couple also uses both first names and their new last name, which is a different take than most of the other wedding logos I saw.

-Viola & Harry – Stunningly SimpleSo if I had to pick just one, this would probably be my favorite.
-It could easily be a bit boring, but by making the initials lower case and large, this image jumps off the page.
-But it’s the extending curls of the V and H that take this wedding logo to another level.
+Viola & Harry – Stunningly SimpleIf I were to choose only one, this might become my favorite.
+It has the potential to seem a little dull, but by enlarging the initials and rendering them in lowercase, this image springs to life on the page.
+However, it’s the extended curls of the V and H that elevate this wedding logo to another level.
 Adding color to the names would also help personalize and make it less formal for a more casual wedding.